chungg/traquer/README.md

 # traquer

-A simple, dataframe-agnostic, technical analysis library that gives you false hope that you can beat the market.
+A simple, dataframe-agnostic, technical analysis library that offers over 140 functions for time-series analysis and gives you false hope that you can beat the market.

 ## types of indicators

-140+ indicators available across multiple categories.
-Even across categories, indicators often behave quite similarly depending on window size.
-The classfication/api may change (if egregiously wrong).
+### correlation
+Signals that compare two or more variables and their relationship to one another.

 ### momentum
 Provides technical indicators that measures the rate of change or speed of price movement of a security.
 In the context of this library, these indicators are typically range bound and/or centred around zero.
 These often implicitly show trend.

+### smooth
+Provides moving average functions.
+Often used to track trend, levels of support, breakouts, etc...
+The results are in the same scale as input data and are often used as a signal line for input data.

+### statistic
+A set of common statistical functions that can describe features of a dataset or infer conclusions such as prediction accuracy or patterns.

 ### trend
 Indicators where the direction may signify opportunities.
 The slope and trajectory of the